-A great corporate video is one that you're always two steps ahead on in the planning process.
+When creating a great corporate video, you're always two steps ahead in the planning process.
 A lot of that is where repurposing really comes into play.
 It generates ongoing content for your marketing & communication needs, provides more value and a stronger video presence.

 A great corporate video also uses a variety of elements from animation to different types of cameras and camera angles.
 Using a variety of methods is the best way to engage your viewers and get your message across.

 It also follows these tips to produce the best corporate video possible.

 When you begin, ask yourself what you want the audience to do, think, or feel once the video is over.
 Too often, people forget to think about the viewer's emotion.
 And don't be afraid to be funny!
 It is an incredibly useful and powerful tool.

 Always tell a story clearly and concisely and don't get lost in the weeds.
 Have a firm conceptualization of the message that you want to convey.
 Try to keep the message strong and simple.
 Know your audience and see your story through their eyes.

 Ease off the corporate buzzwords and the technical specs, and convey how your topic affects them; making life easier, strengthening the community, or improving the bottom line.
 Set yourself apart from your competition, whether that means writing an amazing script, crafting stunning visuals, or meticulously planning a social media campaign.